 Wisconsin Pork Association activities are paid for with checkoff and non-checkoff dollars.
 Funding for the checkoff comes from pork producers.
 The pork checkoff was first established by Congress and went into effect in 1986.
 The current checkoff rate is 40 cents per $100 value of pork sold by the producer.
 The National Pork Board collects and distributes checkoff funds for promotion, research and consumer information programs.
 These programs are designed to strenghten the position of the pork industry in the marketplace, and to maintain, develop and expand markets for pork and pork products.

 A percentage of the checkoff collections are returned to the state of origin of the animal marketed, and the remaining funds support national level programs.
-Wisconsin's estimated 2012-checkoff income is $100,000.
+Wisconsin's annual checkoff income is approximately $100,000.
 Committee members who are pork producers or individuals with an interest in the pork industry determine how state checkoff funds used.
 For more details on national checkoff programs, visit www.pork.org.

 Non-checkoff funds in Wisconsin are generated through activities like the Pork Schoppe and Pork Chop Classic golf outing.
 In addition, the Strategic Investment Program offers pork producers an opportunity to invest voluntary dollars into both the National Pork Producers Council and the Wisconsin Pork Association, which will be used for legislative and regulatory programs.
 Click here for more details on the Strategic Investment Program.
 To learn more about the National Pork Producers Council, go to www.nppc.org.